Websites for Your Research

 National Student Loan Data System (NSLDS)

-This website provides useful information on types of repayment options available and loan calculators to compare monthly payments for each option.
+The site includes: Useful information on types of repayment options available.
+Loan calculators to compare monthly payments for various options.

 Questions on Loan Forgiveness

 The College Cost Reduction and Access Act of 2007 established a public service loan forgiveness program discharging all remaining debt when someone completes 10 years of full-time employment in public service.
 The borrower must have made 120 payments as part of the direct loan program in order to obtain this benefit.
 Only payments made on or after October 1, 2007, count toward the required 120 monthly payments.
 An employment certification package helps borrowers track their progress toward qualifying for public service loan forgiveness (PSLF).
 Download the materials.

 You are responsible for repaying your student loans even if you do not graduate, have trouble finding a job after graduation or were not satisfied with a school you attended.
 Defaulting on your student loans has serious consequences.
 FinAid's page on Defaulting on Student Loans.

 Information on Obtaining a Deferment or Forbearance